Thematic Areas: Inclusion and Youth | Digital Transformation | Private Sector Engagement | SDGs and Greening TVET

 PUBLISHER: Microsoft, 2022

-BACKGROUND: The Microsoft Digital Literacy, in the form of videos avalable on Linkedin, is part of Microsoft's effort to support citizens, globally, to enhance their digital skills.
+BACKGROUND: The Microsoft Digital Literacy curriculum, in the form of videos available on LinkedIn, is part of Microsoft's effort to support citizens globally, to enhance their digital skills.

-TARGET GROUP(S): Citizens; Non-governmental organisations; Training providers; Curriculum Developers; Labour market partners (employers and unions)
+TARGET GROUP(S): Citizens; Non-governmental organisations (NGOs); Curriculum Developers; Labour market (social) partners